damanic/mjm-clinic/readme.txt

 The MJM Clinic plugin allows you to

-* Create numerous Clinic/Service locations, with contact details/forms, address, maps.
+* Create numerous Clinic/Service locations, with their own contact details/forms, address, maps.
+* Booking Forms are easily added for any service/location using shortcodes and widgets.
-* Create hierarchical health service categories
+* Organise your services in hierarchical categories
 * Create Service/Therapy listings, assign them to one or more locations, one or more categories and one or more indication/symptom tags.
 * Create Patient feedback entries and assign them to a service and/or health condition.
 * Create Case Studies and assign them to a health condition and/or service.
-* Create Indication and Contraindication tags to link services, conditions, patient feedback, case studies, products etc.
+* Create Indication tags to link services, conditions, patient feedback, case studies, products etc.
-* Set up a service/advice disclaimer.
 * Enable/Disable combinations of the above features.
 * Enable/Disable comments on your service listings.

 = In the pipeline =

 * Create related products that can be displayed on various pages through tags or direct relation.
-These products can be set up to link to an online shop.
+Products can be set up to link to an online shop.
+* Global service disclaimers
+* Contraindication Tags
+* Official Parent Theme

 = Widgets =